FronkonGames/Dawn-Of-The-Cards/content/article/dragging_and_dropping_3d_cards.md

 }
 ```

-Remember that in my case I am moving cards that do not have physics.
-In the case of objects with physics (with the [RigidBody](https://docs.unity3d.com/es/2019.4/Manual/class-Rigidbody.html) component), the correct way to move them is using '[RigidBody.MovePosition](https://docs.unity3d.com/ScriptReference/Rigidbody.MovePosition.html)' if it is [Kinematic](https://docs.unity3d.com/ScriptReference/Rigidbody-isKinematic.html), and using '[RigidBody.AddForce](https://docs.unity3d.com/ScriptReference/Rigidbody.AddForce.html)' if it is not.
+> Remember that in my case I am moving cards that do not have physics.
+In the case of objects with physics (with the [RigidBody](https://docs.unity3d.com/es/2019.4/Manual/class-Rigidbody.html) component), the correct way to move them is using '[RigidBody.MovePosition](https://docs.unity3d.com/ScriptReference/Rigidbody.MovePosition.html)' if it is [Kinematic](https://docs.unity3d.com/ScriptReference/Rigidbody-isKinematic.html), or using '[RigidBody.AddForce](https://docs.unity3d.com/ScriptReference/Rigidbody.AddForce.html)' if it is not.

 We also need an __IDrop__ object that will accept our traveling card.
 It is as simple as this: